Early Career Faculty Opportunities

 Learn more about Megan Behnke

-Dr. Brandi Kamermans (UAF), whose research will focus on salmon assessment based on DNA shed.
+- Brandi Kamermans (UAF), studying salmon assessment based on DNA shed.

-Dr. Eduard Zdor (UAF), who will conduct circumpolar research about protecting traditional subsistence rights.
+- Eduard Zdor (UAF), who conducts circumpolar research about protecting traditional subsistence rights.

-One of the Board of Regents’ strategic priorities, the Arctic Leadership Initiative, will position Alaskans as world leaders in the Arctic, give students and early career professionals the foundation and network needed to lead in the changing Arctic, and enhance the reputation of UA’s universities as centers of Arctic expertise.
+One of the Board of Regents’ strategic priorities, the Arctic Leadership Initiative (ALI) positions Alaskans as world leaders in the Arctic, giving students and early career professionals the foundation and network needed to lead in the changing Arctic, and enhancing the reputation of UA’s universities as centers of Arctic expertise.